Veterans Affairs Medical Center Substance Use Disorders Program - Omaha Nebraska

 Veterans Affairs Medical Center Substance Use Disorders Program - Omaha, NE

-Veterans Affairs Medical Center Substance Use Disorders Program is treatment center located at 4101 Woolworth Avenue in the 68105 zip code in Omaha, NE that offers medication-assisted addiction treatment.
-It accepts veterans into its treatment program.
-Veterans Affairs Medical Center Substance Use Disorders Program provides relapse prevention from naltrexone, buprenorphine maintenance and naltrexone administration to adults and young adults.
-Some of the treatment approaches used by Veterans Affairs Medical Center Substance Use Disorders Program consist of motivational interviewing, brief intervention and cognitive behavioral therapy.
+Veterans Affairs Medical Center Substance Use Disorders Program is treatment center located at 4101 Woolworth Avenue in the 68105 zip code in Omaha, NE that offers medication-assisted substance use treatment.
+It accepts veterans into its treatment service.
+Veterans Affairs Medical Center Substance Use Disorders Program provides naltrexone administration, suboxone prescription and buprenorphine maintenance to young adults and adults.
+Some of the treatment approaches used by Veterans Affairs Medical Center Substance Use Disorders Program consist of substance use counseling, brief intervention and anger management.

 Address: 4101 Woolworth Avenue, Omaha, NE 68105